icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ### Understanding Song payload fields

 Song accepts data in JSON format, which is validated against standard JSON Schema to ensure data quality.
-The first step of submitting sequencing data to ARGO is to prepare SONG metadata payloads conforming to most recent JSON schema that has been defined by the DCC.
+The first step of submitting sequencing data to ARGO is to prepare the Song metadata payloads conforming to the most recent JSON schema that has been defined by the DCC.
 The latest `sequencing_experiment` JSON Schema can be found in the ARGO [github repository](https://github.com/icgc-argo/argo-metadata-schemas/blob/master/schemas/sequencing_experiment.json).

 The data fields can be broken down into four main sections: `experiment`, `sample`, `read groups` and `files`.

 > Note: \*\* denotes a required field.
 These must be provided as part of the metadata payload or it will immediately fail validation upon submission.

-#### **Experiment:** The experiment section contains details relevant the experimental requirements imposed during sequencing.
+#### **Experiment:** The experiment section contains details that are relevant to the experimental requirements imposed during sequencing.

 - `**studyId`: Corresponds to your ARGO `Program ID`.
-This is the same Program ID that you see when you log in to the ARGO Data Platform.
+This is the unique id that is assigned to your program.
+If you have logged into the ARGO Data Platform, this is the Program Id that you see in the Program Services area.
+For example, PACA-CA is a Program ID.
 - `**submitter_sequencing_experiment_id`:The unique identifier of the sequencing experiment.
 - `**platform`: The sequencing platform type that was used to generate the submitted data files.
 - `platform_model`: The exact model number of the sequencing machine used.
 - `sequencing_center`: The sequencing center the analysis was performed at.
-- `**experimental_strategy`: Descriptor of the read domain experiment method; Sometimes also referred to as library strategy.
+- `**experimental_strategy`: Descriptor of the read domain experiment method; sometimes referred to as library strategy.
 - `sequencing_date`: Date sequencing was performed.
 - `read_group_count`: Number of read groups submitted as part of the raw molecular file.

 **Sample:** The sample section contains details of the clinical data and key sample descriptors related to the submitted files.
-In order to submit a payload, this data must already be [registered](../submission/registering-samples) to the ARGO Data Platform.
-For allowed values of all fields, please see the Sample Registration file of the [Data Dictionary](/dictionary)
+In order to submit a payload, this data must be [registered](../submission/registering-samples) in the ARGO Data Platform.
+For allowed values of all fields, please see the Sample Registration file of the [Data Dictionary](/dictionary).

-If the information for a sample is different than what has been registered, validation will fail immediately upon submission.
+If the data for a sample is different than what has been registered, metadata validation will fail immediately upon submission.

 **Read Groups:** The read group section contains details about the reads that were generated from a single run of a sequencing instrument lane.
 The number of `read_group` objects in the payload must meet the number specified in `read_group_count`.